ggonnella/pgto/README.md

 type, among those in the namespace ``group types category``.
 If no category fits, then one can be defined and added to the ontology (this should be rarely the case).

+## Acknowledgements

+This ontology has been created in context of the
+DFG project GO 3192/1-1 “Automated characterization of microbial genomes and metagenomes by collection and verification of association rules”.
+The funders had no role in study design, data collection and analysis.